foxtbirdy/Mini_Apps/Temperature-Converter/development-logs/log_001[Setting-App-Regex].md

 There are other 2 types of validators that I wanted to try but decided not to.
 I'll let you figure out the reason why I didn't choose it.

-I should remember this

-1. The code must be able to handle the sign "-" in case the value is negative.
-2. The code must not have any "" sign.
-3. No Special characters.
-4. All Integers or should i say "numbers".

 the QRegExp comes from the QtCore. the QRegExpValidator comes from the QtGui